civisanalytics/civis-python/CONTRIBUTING.md

    `master` at the upstream repo (`git checkout master && git pull upstream master`).
 2. Make sure you are able to run the test suite locally (`pytest civis`).
 3. Create a feature branch (`git checkout -b my-new-feature`).
 4. Make your change.
-Don't forget adding or updating tests.
+Don't forget adding or updating tests (under `civis/tests/`).
 5. Make sure the test suite, including your new tests, passes (`pytest civis && flake8 civis`).
 6. Commit your changes (`git commit -am 'Add some feature'`).